dentree2/noIdle/README.md

 ### Considerations
  - If you are using a remote session, and are active on the host PC in a different window (other than the remote session), the remote session may log inactivity during this period of time.
  - If you plan to step away from the host PC for more than 3 minutes, ensure the remote session window is active (selected) so that it can register cursor movements made by the program.
- - Depending on the host PC sleep settings, the program may become suspended even when running.
+ - Depending on the host PC sleep settings, the system may override the program and the system may become suspended.
+Adjust sleep and power saving settings as needed.
  - The program moves the cursor to (40,40) and then creates a diagonal line moving downward and rightward.
 If you need to adjust this setting, change the line `pyautogui.moveTo(40,40)` to the pixel coordinates desired.
  - The program waits for three minutes between cycles.
 If you want to change this interval, adjust the line `time.sleep(180)` to the desired duration (in seconds).